Kocisour/KociSour/README.md

 - 📫 You can reach me at: **kocisour@gmail.com**

-- 📱 I can speak with no problems 🇪🇸/🇬🇧
+- 📱 I can speak fluently 🇪🇸/🇬🇧

 <h3 align="left">Connect with me:</h3>
 <p align="left">